bcwood/alaskahikesearch-11ty/hikes/ptarmigan-peak.md

 difficultyRating: Somewhat difficult
 difficultyDescription: climb, steepness, distance, loose rock.
 Navigation is not difficult because no real route finding is required and trail is close to popular trail.
 connectedHikes:
   - Powerline Pass
   - McHugh Trail / Rabbit Lake
 milesOneWay: 5.0
 milesFromAnchorage: 0.0
 directionsFromAnchorage: about a 20 minute drive from downtown
 elevationGain: 3200
 seasonDescription: June to September
 mapFilename: ptarmigan-peak-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: ptarmigan-peak-1
 attachments:
   - slug: ptarmigan-peak-2
     description: Hidden tarn.
 Photo by Ross Timm.
   - slug: ptarmigan-peak-3
     description: View of Flat Top.
 Photo by Ross Timm.
   - slug: ptarmigan-peak-5
     description: Middle of pass.
 Photo by Clark Russell.
   - slug: ptarmigan-peak-6
     description: Summit boulders.
 Photo by Clark Russell.
   - slug: ptarmigan-peak-7
     description: Trail to top.
 Photo by Clark Russell.
   - slug: ptarmigan-peak-4
     description: South side of pass.
 Photo by Clark Russell.
 trailheads:
   - name: Glen Alps Trailhead
     latitude: 61.1030702
     longitude: -149.6831682
   - name: Prospect Heights Trailhead
     latitude: 61.1389031
     longitude: -149.7108881
-tags: ['hikes', 'chugach-state-park']
+tags: ["hikes", "chugach-state-park"]
 layout: layouts/hike.njk
 ---

 This is a great hard day hike for somebody in moderate shape who is not afraid of [loose rock and scrambling](/education/#scree).
-The book, *50 Hikes in Chugach State Park*, gives good directions, but I will add some info:
+The book, _50 Hikes in Chugach State Park_, gives good directions, but I will add some info:

 First, I did this hike on a recent 75 degree August day, so it was hot (south exposure).

 You start on [Powerline Pass](/hikes/powerline-pass/ "Powerline Pass") from Glen Alps - the first try, a few weeks earlier, I started on foot and was burned out by the busy, flat powerline trail for the first 3 miles.
 This time, I mountain biked to the "trailhead" (it is unmarked and not real clear - again I recommend the book over my directions).
 Eliminating 1-1/2 hours from the hike was a very nice deal.
 I stowed my bike in the bushes.
 The ride back is especially nice - almost all downhill.